International Admissions Guide

 For payment due dates, visit the current registration guide and click on the current academic session.
 Then and scroll down to the Financial Information heading and click on “General Information”.

-If your program of study at Brandon University is more than 6 months in duration, you are required to obtain a Study Permit from Citizenship and Immigration Canada.
+If your program of study at Brandon University is more than 6 months in duration, you are required to obtain a Study Permit from Immigration, Refugees and Citizenship Canada (IRCC).
 Once you arrive in Canada, before the course registration deadline of your first semester, you must bring your valid study permit to the Office of International Activities (located in the basement of McMaster Hall).

 Health Insurance